+Let's understand with an example.
 Consider the input list [2, 3, 5] for our example and the target sum is 8.
 We have to find all the possible combinations with this input.
 First sort all the elements in the list to make the further process easy.

 Then for the first element 2, check whether the target value is negative or zero by subtracting the target value from 2.
 If both are not true then again call the function recursively until either of the condition is true.
 By repeating the recursive call we can reach a point where 2+2+2+2 equals 8.
-Thus we got one combination sum which is equal to the required target.
+Thus we got one combination sum that is equal to the required target.

 In a similar way, we get two more combinations 2+3+3 and 3+5 which also sums up the target.
 The process is more clearly explained with the following visual representation.

 Java Code for Combination Sum